 Bangladesh is top of the list of countries where child labor is most prevalent, followed by Chad, Democratic Republic of the Congo, Ethiopia and India, according to the report titled Child Labor: Not Gone, But Forgotten, available at www.gfa.org/press/report-child-labor.

-“The exploitation and abuse that children face in many parts of the world right now is staggeringly evil and beyond shocking,” said Gospel for Asia (GFA) founder Dr. K.P.
+“The exploitation and abuse those children face in many parts of the world right now is staggeringly evil and beyond shocking,” said Gospel for Asia (GFA) founder Dr. K.P.
 Yohannan.
 “As their struggle becomes more visible via social media and other media channels, we in the West can’t pretend we can’t see what’s happening.
 God sees each child caught in child labor, slavery and sex trafficking, and he calls every one of us to pray, engage and act on their behalf.”